mohammad-bakhshi/behtech/README.md

 #### - minAmper used for filtering products based on their minAmper

-#### - warrantyActive used for filtering products if their warranty is active
+#### - warrantyActive used for filtering products if their warranty is active. must be boolean

 #### - warrantyStartDateFrom&warrantyStartDateTo used for filtering products if their warrantyStartDate is between warrantyStartDateFrom and warrantyStartDateTo